How much do you really need to save for retirement?

 A small change in retirement contributions could give you more savings after 30 years.

-Source: Chief Investment Office, April 2023.
-This hypothetical example assumes a salary of $50,000, 5% and 6% contribution rates at the beginning of each year, and a 7.8% annual effective rate of return.
+Source: Chief Investment Office, August 2025.
+This hypothetical example assumes a salary of $50,000, 5% and 6% pre-tax contribution rates at the beginning of each year, and a 7.1% annual effective rate of return.
 Hypothetical results are for illustrative purposes only and are not meant to represent the past or future performance of any specific investment vehicle.
-Investment return and principal value will fluctuate and, when redeemed, the investments may be worth more or less than their original cost.
+Investment return and principal value will fluctuate, and when redeemed, the investments may be worth more or less than their original cost.
 Actual investing includes fees and other expenses that may result in lower returns than this hypothetical example.
-Taxes are due upon withdrawal.
-If you take a withdrawal prior to age 59½, you may also be subject to a 10% additional tax.
+Income taxes are due upon withdrawal.
+If you take a withdrawal prior to age 59½, you may also be subject to a 10% additional federal tax, unless an exception applies.

 Estimating your retirement income needs is not an exact science.
 No matter your life stage or how much you've saved, a careful review of your expected needs and sources of income can help you prepare for the years ahead.